technologiesoutcomes/assignments/README.md

+### Assignments

+## Submitting your assignment

+# Method A - Submitting to the TechnologiesOutcomes GitHub repository (Preferred approach)

 <b>Make sure you </b> are in the <b>technologiesoutcomes</b> and while in the <b>technologiesoutcomes</b> directory create a subdirectory called <b>myassignments</b> and change into it.